Byron Mallott: Early life and education

-Career in politics and government
+Career

 Mallott's political career began in 1965 when his father, who served as Yakutat's mayor for the vast majority of the position's existence, died.
 He left college and returned to Yakutat, running to replace him, and won the election.
 He left office before the expiration of his term, taking a job in the office of Governor Bill Egan towards the end of Egan's first governorship.
 His job in the governor's office was focused on local government affairs, one of the few constitutionally mandated executive functions in Alaska.
 Mallott was the first Commissioner of the Department of Community and Regional Affairs.

 After Egan was defeated for re-election by Walter Hickel in 1966, Mallott returned to Yakutat and served on the city council.

 In 1968, Mallott received the Democratic nomination for the 5th district in the Alaska House of Representatives.
 In the general election he was narrowly defeated by Henry E. Reeves by twenty-three votes.
 Mallott posted the $250 for a recount, but the vote total remained the same.
 In 1969, Senator Mike Gravel appointed him to serve as a special assistant.

 Mallott became chairman of Alaska's Reapportionment Board.
 On September 5, 1980, he resigned from the board for personal reasons.

 In 1982, Mallott was appointed to the board of trustees of the Alaska Permanent Fund Corporation by Governor Jay Hammond to replace Elmer Rasmuson.
 In 1985, he was selected to serve as the chairman of the permanent fund; he later served as its executive director from 1995 to 2000.